bullmoose20/MK-Docs/docs/komet/install/wt/wt-03-lib-err-and-fix.md

 ...
 ```

-You can see there that Komet found its config file, was able to connect to TMDb, was able to connect to Plex, and then failed trying to read the “Movies-NOSUCHLIBRARY" library, which of course doesn’t exist.
+You can see there that Kometa found its config file, was able to connect to TMDb, was able to connect to Plex, and then failed trying to read the “Movies-NOSUCHLIBRARY" library, which of course doesn’t exist.

 Open the config file again and change "Movies-NOSUCHLIBRARY" to reflect *your own* Movie library in Plex.